Fast (video game series): Fast Racing Neo

 Released on the Wii U in 2015, Neo expands on the Wii version, with additions such as HD graphics and more tracks.
 Unlike the previous entry, energy is no longer required to shift phases, but is still needed to perform a boost.
 New to the series was online multiplayer, which can be played with Wii U friends, as well as random online players.
 Neo received generally favorable reviews, with IGN's Cassidee Moser calling the game an "impressive production" and "visually interesting".
 The game received DLC in the form of extra tracks in the Neo Future Track, which featured 8 new tracks and 10 vehicles profiles.
 Because of the game's success, a physical version was released in 2016, exclusive to Europe and Australia, under Nintendo's eShop Selects brand, which included the DLC.

 Fast RMX

 Fast RMX is a remixed and enhanced version of Fast Racing Neo.
 RMX was a launch title for the Nintendo Switch, and featured a total of 36 tracks, as well as 15 different vehicles.
 RMX features the return of every track from Neo, including its DLC, plus an additional 6 tracks.
-A free update was released on September 13, 2017, which added 6 more tracks.
-Like its predecessor, Fast RMX received generally favorable reviews, with Nintendo Life's Alex Onley calling it better than Neo "and then some".
+A free update was released on 13 September 2017, which added 6 more tracks.
+Like its predecessor, Fast RMX received generally favorable reviews, with Nintendo Life's Alex Olney calling it better than Neo "and then some".
 RMX makes use of features exclusive to the Nintendo Switch, such as HD rumble and single Joy-Con support.

+Fast Fusion

+Fast Fusion, the newest entry in the series, was announced during a Nintendo Direct to be released on 5 June 2025 as a launch title for the Nintendo Switch 2.
+It runs at up to 4K resolution at 60 frames per second and supports HDR, a first for the series.
+It also supports motion control and HD Rumble and includes a four-player split screen mode.
+Furthermore, the game supports both GameShare and GameChat for two players locally and online.
+The game allows players to "create hundreds of new Racing machines by fusing your favourite vehicles."
+Jack Merluzzi, known for voicing the announcer in Fast Racing Neo and F-Zero GX, is among the voice cast for the game.